spencertipping/ni/doc/ni_by_example.md

 If you can understand that, you're well on your way on mastering enough Perl to be proficient in `ni`.

-Taking that a step farther, you can overwrite these functions if you want to rough `ni` up a bit.
-The code is quite resilient.
+Taking that a step farther, you can overwrite these functions if you want to rough `ni` up a bit. `ni` is pretty resilient (except when it's not); as in the following example.

 `ni n1 p'sub a { "RUDE" }; my $a=19; r $a, a, $a, a' p'r a, b, c, d'`